 As described above, recovery was adopted differently in national addiction policies in both countries.
 Comparing these variations in policy development and enactment may provide important insights for developing and implementing recovery-oriented policies elsewhere.
 So far, extensive research on recovery-oriented drug policies is mainly limited to the Anglophone world (e.g. Best et al., 2010; Duke, Herring, Thickett, & Thom, 2013; Humphreys & Lembke, 2013; Lancaster et al., 2015).
 Few policy analyses have been performed in countries where the notion of addiction recovery was adopted more recently, such as in Flanders (Belgium) and the Netherlands.
 Recovery is currently gaining momentum in national policies and practices, however, its meaning is still being debated internationally (Slade et al., 2012; White, 2007).
-Various authors (Lancaster, 2017; Pilgrim, 2008) argue that recovery is a polyvalent and contested concept, as different interpretations of the term are enacted and tensions arise between different recovery perspectives amongst various stakeholders.
-As such, these scholars underscore that a policy consensus on the ambiguous notion of recovery cannot be assumed.
+Various authors argue that addiction recovery is a polyvalent and contested concept, as different interpretations of the term are enacted and tensions arise between different recovery perspectives amongst various stakeholders.
+As such, these scholars underscore that a policy consensus on the ambiguous notion of addiction recovery cannot be assumed (Lancaster, 2017; Pilgrim, 2008).
 Indeed, recovery as an overarching framework to drug and addiction policies has been the subject of polarized discussions in the United Kingdom and Australia (e.g. Anex, 2012; Duke, 2012; Lancaster et al., 2015; McWade, 2016; Rose, 2014).
 Consequently, adding different international contexts to the discussion is valuable to extend the evidenced discussions occurring in Anglophone countries.
 Therefore, this study will contribute to the ongoing scientific debates on the policy framing of addiction recovery and the enactment of recovery-oriented policy and practice.

 The purpose of this comparative policy analysis is to critically examine the role of recovery (i.e. similarities and differences) in the drug and addiction policies of two countries, Flanders (Belgium) and the Netherlands, that have recently adopted a recovery-oriented policy framework.
 More specifically, the current study aims to assess to what extent recovery is adopted in addiction policy discourse (i.e. the communication of thoughts and ideas about recovery) and practice (i.e. the intended realization of the recovery framework).
 For this, we aim to identify: (1) how recovery is defined and put forward in addiction policies, (2) how the recovery-oriented policies are operationalized and implemented, and (3) how their implementation is being evaluated in these two countries.

-Method
+Methodology

+Research context

 This comparative policy analysis was performed in the context of the European Recovery Pathways (REC-PATH) study (2017-2020).
 The goal of the REC-PATH project was to map and assess pathways to drug addiction recovery, as well as to focus on individual, social, and societal factors that positively or negatively influence recovery processes (see Best et al., 2018; Martinelli et al., 2020).
 The current policy analysis contributes to the latter aim to investigate the structural context in which people initiate and sustain their recovery journeys.

+Study design